mosn/mosn/.github/ISSUE_TEMPLATE/Add_New_Feature.md

 ---
 name: Feature request
-about: Suggest an idea to improve SOFAMosn
+about: Suggest an idea to improve MOSN
 ---

 ### The New Feature

-describe the new feature you want to support clearly
+Describe the new feature you want to support clearly.

 ### Your scenes

-describe your use scenes (why need this feature)
+Describe your use scenes (why need this feature).

 ### Your advice

-describe the advice or solution of this new feature
+Describe the advice or solution of this new feature.

 ### Environment

-+ SOFAMosn Version
+- MOSN Version